 Typical cloud services include infrastructure services (IaaS), applications (SaaS), and development platforms (PaaS).
 Those who believe the sector is becoming too complex can rely on external providers to deliver managed cloud services.

-In future, as well as expanding central data centres, many companies will be focusing more intensively on establishing decentralised IT capacities.
+In future, as well as expanding central data centers, many companies will be focusing more intensively on establishing decentralised IT capacities.
 The driving forces are, in part, modern Industry 4.0 (IoT) applications.
-Automated production facilities mean a large amount of sensor data has to be processed on site, in real time; data transfer to a central data centre would delay real-time processing and overload networks and legacy systems.
+Automated production facilities mean a large amount of sensor data has to be processed on site, in real time; data transfer to a central data center would delay real-time processing and overload networks and legacy systems.

 And that’s not all.
-Many other Internet of Things (IoT) scenarios also need extra ‘edge’ data centres.
+Many other Internet of Things (IoT) scenarios also need extra ‘edge’ data centers.
 These include networked households and smart homes, wearable fitness trackers and smart watches, as well as networked cars and IT infrastructures in smart cities.
 By 2019, 40 percent of IoT data could be processed and analysed by edge IT systems, the IDC analysts say.

 The new 5G mobile standard will also drastically increase the volume of data needing processing.
 At data transfer rates as fast as 10 GBit per second, for example, a movie can be transmitted in HD resolution in just a few seconds.

 Those wanting to run IoT infrastructures as part of fast 5G networks should make sure that the required server performance is provided at an early stage so that applications can use the full network capacity.
-Edge data centres can be used for this purpose.
+Edge data centers can be used for this purpose.
 They enable the rapid and decentralised establishment of IT infrastructures to supply remote production sites or smart cities quickly with more computing power on a selective basis.

 Hype-scale infrastructure is laid out for horizontal scalability to provide the highest levels of performance throughput, as well as the redundancy necessary for fault tolerance and high levels of availability.